mikelaramie/IACPlugin2024/README.md

 ## SARIFConverter

-sarif converter takes converters teh IaC scanning result format to the more popular SARIF format and uploads it to Google Cloud Storage.
+sarif converter converters the IaC scanning result format to the more popular SARIF format and uploads it to the Google Cloud Storage artifact registry bucket.

 ## Validator